MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/microsoft-identity-web/index.md

 ## Supported application scenarios

-When building ASP.NET Core web apps or web APIs that use Azure Active Directory (Azure AD) or Azure AD B2C for identity and access management (IAM), Microsoft Identity Web is recommended for these scenarios:
+When building ASP.NET Core web apps or web APIs that use Microsoft Entra ID or Azure AD B2C for identity and access management (IAM), Microsoft Identity Web is recommended for these scenarios:

 - [Service/Daemon applications](/azure/active-directory/develop/scenario-daemon-overview)
 - [Web app that signs in users](/azure/active-directory/develop/scenario-web-app-sign-user-overview)